JAForbes/impervious/readme.md

 - If you call `shift` you will mutate the list after the patch, but `shift` will always return the first item within that update function.
 - If you assign a property, it won't be there until after the patch is complete.
 - *`impervious`* only works with plain old JS objects, no sets, or maps etc
+- If you reverse or sort an array, you will get back the unmodified array within the patch

 Think of the object you are interacting with as a completely immutable frozen object.
 Any change you make will not be visible within that transaction.
 But all changes / operations are recorded and are applied naively after the patch is complete.